NicolasCH24/Portfolio/README.md

 ## Guide 📚
+- Data Engineer Task :
+This example contains a notebook file and a Python program that performs some processes with real employee information from Argentina.
+First, the data is in an irregular format, and then, with the correct practices, I create a Data Warehouse from it.
+Consider that this is a practice example.
+Perhaps the best approach would have been to create a relational common model rather than a Data Warehouse model, due to the nature of the data.

 - Forecasting :
 A comparative study of the Forecaster Autoreg and Autoreg Direct models with different regressors.